 Software collaboration keeps evolving.
 With Continuous AI, GitHub Next are exploring how LLMs can help teams with documentation, quality, triage, and more.
 Agentic Workflows is a follow‑up exploration: a research demonstrator focused on expressing repository‑level behaviors in natural language and running them on GitHub.
 Agentic Workflows is not a product and not even a technical preview; it’s a vehicle for learning, exploring the agentic design space, and mapping what works (and what doesn’t) in day‑to‑day repositories.

-Explore our implementation at github.com/githubnext/gh-aw
+Contribute to our implementation at

 What are Agentic Workflows?